 Get up Daniel.
 Get up.

 I have been very lucky in my life and career to make friends around the world, including the team at Shangri-La Hotel Toronto.
 When I realized that I needed to proverbially “get up” and work towards a better me, I sat down and thought about where and what that meant.
 They suggested that I take advantage of their immaculate Health Club to work towards my fitness goals as one very integral part of my journey was about to begin.
 I used to be the kind of person that was focused on solely the physical changes in my body as a measurement of success.
 The more weight I lost, the better I was.
 Being fit was a drug in and I got addicted pretty quickly to the attention it brought me… but I hadn’t addressed my mental, emotional and spiritual needs in the process.
+Fortunately, I knew a few people who experienced the benefits of what a health club bc canada had to offer.
+It wasn’t just about fitness, it was a great way to relax your mind as well as your body.

 This time around, I swore to myself that it was going to be different.
 I promised that I would be honest about my progress in every way possible, because I owed it to myself at 32 years old to finally try to find out who I was.
 Over the past few weeks I have been going to the health club, swimming in the pool, sitting in the infrared sauna and giving this all a lot of thought.
 The journey towards a better me is a lot more complicated this time around, but it is one that I am taking very seriously